masonmirabile/masonmirabile/README.md

 I have completed Harvard's CS50 Python course.

-I am currently working through Harvard's CS50 AI with Python course.
+I am now working through Harvard's CS50 AI with Python course.

 <!--
 **masonmirabile/masonmirabile** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.